yeo-yiheng/xyfer/README.md

 6. Run `npm i ethers`

+7. Run `npm install mongodb`

-7. Run `node address.js`
+8. Run `node address.js`

-8. Pop the login.html file path into your browser, and play around for a simulated experience.
+9. Pop the login.html file path into your browser, and play around for a simulated experience.

+_Disclaimers:_
-_Disclaimer: The prototype is still a work-in-progress and you may encounter some errors or unexpected behavior._
+1. _The prototype is still a work-in-progress and you may encounter some errors or unexpected behavior._
+2. _We employ MongoDB DBMS for our backend database and this requires IP whitelisting on your local host to connect.
+Thus, self-simulation is temporarily unavailable until we deploy our solution onto a cloud server.
+To view the experience, do check out our simulated demo video on our project homepage._

 ## Final Solution
 ---